 1. You cannot “pause” your AdWords Campaign Experiments

-For instance if a product has got out of stock you might want to pause all campaigns and their experiments till the time the item in in-stock.
-Similarly during a website upgradation similar action might be required.
+For instance, if a product has got out of stock you might want to pause all campaigns and their experiments till the time the item is in-stock.
+Similarly, during a website upgradation similar action might be required.
 While the campaigns can be paused, the experiments can only be ended.

 2. Deactivated/Completed Experiment cannot be activated again

-Experiments can be run at campaign level and by no means can the A/B testing be conducted at account level.
+Experiments can be run at the campaign level and by no means can the split testing be conducted at the account level.
 The statistical significance for each campaign is calculated separately and cannot be clubbed with the other campaign experiments.
-This is so, because each experiment has its own learning graph and no two campaign experiments can bear the same results.
+This is so because each experiment has its own learning graph and no two campaign experiments can bear the same results.
 So, if you are making similar bidding changes to two campaigns in your account, then each will behave differently and will be reported separately.

 If you wish to see the cumulative data of all your live experiments then use our script that lets you Track Performance Of Your AdWords Experiments.

 4. Traffic split once specified, cannot be altered